pablodecm/phd_thesis/src/102_chapter_2.md

 electron-positron pair-production processes are bound to occur, producing in turn electromagnetic showers which can be readout as a ECAL detector signal.

+The previous classification of particles based on their detectable energy remnants in the different detectors, patently disregards a common outcome of high energy collisions: neutrinos.
+Neutrinos only interact via weak and gravitational forces, hence the probability of interaction with the detecting elements of CMS is negligible, and thus escape the experimental area undiscovered.
+The production of high-energy neutrinos, or other weakly-interacting unknown hypothetical particles (e.g. dark matter candidates), can nevertheless inferred by the total transverse energy imbalance.
+While the initial longitudinal momentum in the laboratory frame is unknown due to the proton compositeness, the initial total transverse momentum is evidently zero given that the collision occurs head-on.
+Given that the CMS detecting structures have a near complete angular coverage around the interaction points, with the exception of very low transverse momentum particles that are lost near the beam pipe, the total transverse collision momentum of all detectable particles simply by summing the estimation of their transverse momenta estimation.
+Ergo, the quantity $E_T^{\textrm{miss}}=-\sum p_T$ is referred to as total missing transverse energy or by the acronym MET, and can be used to infer the production of non-detected particles particles such as neutrinos.

 In summary, the physical characteristics of each category of particle previously stated cause different signatures in the various detector sub-systems, that often